As part of our recognition of effort, achievement and success within the school, we award a range of stars to our students.

 How to wear your stars

 Wear your stars with pride.

-Sew your star on the left sleeve of your sweatshirt as shown in the picture below.
+Sew your star on the left sleeve of your sweatshirt.
 Please remember white background with coloured star showing.